 "I've even heard boards discuss how, and why, they are invulnerable to groupthink, oblivious to the irony inherent in their confidence. ...
 Dennis Stevenson, then chairman of HBOS, eulogised the outstanding board he chaired [at a time when] everyone knew the bank teetered on the edge of collapse. ...
 [Lord Stevenson cited as evidence] the fact that, even in this crisis, 'we are as one'.
 He seemed oblivious to the notion that the unity of his board may have been a contributory factor to the bank's mess in the first place."

 ... is another related problem.
-It arises (and it arises all too frequently) when groups spend more time discussing what everyone knows than they do exploring each individual's knowledge and perspective.
+It arises (and it arises all too frequently) when groups spend more time discussing what everyone knows than they spend time exploring each individual's knowledge and perspective.
 The main reason for this is (again) politeness.
 People like to get along and have a low tolerance for conflicting views.
 In a crisis, experts may be particularly keen to be helpful by reaching consensus quickly, which increases the pressure to suppress doubts and questions.
 In his novel Amsterdam, Ian McEwan describes a meeting in which "everyone nodded, nobody agreed'".